HajerAlru/Assignment/README.md

 ### General Tab

 - Navigating the Dashboard:
-Provides guidance on exploring various charts and graphs for insights into spending behavior.
+Provides guidance on exploring various charts and graphs for insights into spending behaviour.

 - About Revolut:
 Brief information about Revolut, the financial technology company providing the dataset.